PacktPublishing/Scala-Fundamentals/README.md

+# Scala Fundamentals
-This is the code repository for Scala-Fundamentals published by PACKT
+This is the code repository for Scala-Fundamentals, published by Packt